education.vic.gov.au

 Details

-Ventilation and air purification are important strategies in the broader suite of controls to reduce the risk of airborne infectious disease transmission in school settings including vaccination, physical distancing, good hygiene, cleaning and mask use, but should not be considered in isolation of these other measures.
+Ventilation and air purification are important strategies in the broader suite of controls to reduce the risk of airborne infectious disease transmission in school settings.
+These strategies can be used with other measures, such as vaccination, good hygiene, cleaning, mask use and staying home when unwell.

 There are 2 ways indoor air quality can be improved: